Jan 5, 2023

 You can set reminders for yourself to learn, maintain, and update your site (and your skills) for all of the above.
 You can hire an agency to handle that stuff.
 Or you can use an app.

-We’ve launched an app, Ottimo, that tracks your traffic data and flags pages for updates.
+We’ve launched the ércule app, that tracks your traffic data and flags pages for updates.

 • Compatible with GA4 properties